 - Over 5 pound roaster chicken – 2 hours 30 minutes

-Wine Pairing with Chicken
+Wine Pairing with Smoked Chicken

 But you’re going to want a bolder style Pinot Noir for this (nothing too delicate).
 Côtes du Rhône blends work well too.
 You want something fruity, but not too intense or tannic (think Cab).
 Remember, there’s no sauce on this, just the tender meat and dry rub on the crispy skin.
 Zinfandel works nicely too, as long as it’s not too intense of a Zin.